What is TMS Therapy

 How does TMS work?TMS involves delivering magnetic pulses to specific parts of the brain.

-How long is TMS treatment?A typical initial course of treatment is about 19-37 minutes daily over 4-6 weeks.
+How long is TMS treatment?A typical initial course of treatment is about 19 minutes a day over 6 weeks.

 Is TMS therapy covered by my insurance?A vast majority of commercial and Medicare plans have recognized the effectiveness of treating depression with TMS Therapy and now cover TMS as part of their plans.